Proud Member of Landscape Illinois. Member Directory

 Planting and shoreline restoration

-Native plants stabilize shorelines better than any other method.
+Native plants stabilize shorelines better than any other approach.
 Deep root systems hold soil that shallow ornamentals can’t.
 Species adapted to wet conditions thrive in saturated soils along water edges.
-Native sedges, rushes, and wetland plants tolerate flooding and wave action.
+Sedges, rushes, and wetland grasses tolerate flooding and constant water movement.
 Upland prairie species transition from water’s edge to dry slopes.
-These root systems interlock creating living erosion control that strengthens annually.
-Our native plant installation techniques ensure proper establishment in challenging shoreline conditions.
-Chemical treatments and fertilizers stay away from water—natives don’t need them anyway.
-Properly selected species handle conditions that kill traditional landscaping within one season.
+These root systems interlock creating living protection that strengthens annually.
+Our installation techniques ensure proper establishment in challenging shoreline conditions.
+Chemical treatments and fertilizers stay away from the lake.
+Natives don’t need them anyway.
+Properly selected species handle conditions that kill traditional landscaping within one season, while supporting habitat along the natural shoreline for years to come.

 Terracing and Slope Grading